 Similarly, the Standard Poodle’s distinctive cut has evolved from the way they were shaved by their hunter owners in the past.

-This was because they clipped their rear ends to make it easier for them to swim and retrieve waterfowl.
-In addition, the bands left at their ankles are supposed to have kept their joints warm in the harsh waters.
+Owners clipped their Poodles’ rear ends to make it easier for them to swim and retrieve waterfowl.
+The bands left at their ankles are supposed to have kept their joints warm in the harsh waters.

 The name “Poodle” is likely a derivation of the word “Pudel” and the word “Puddle”; an association drawn from its water dog routes.